Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 These grants help small to medium AIM member museums develop a more sustainable approach to the conservation and management of collections through improvements to collections care.
 Grants of up to £10,000 are available to enable museums to receive tailored, specialist advice, purchase equipment, implement advice and train staff and volunteers.

 We are looking for projects that enable a step-change in the quality of collections care that a museum can provide.

 Grants of up to £10,000 are available to conserve objects that are part of a museum’s permanent collection.
 Conservation work should be carried out by an accredited conservator unless in exceptional circumstances.

 We expect museums to have a conservation plan for selected objects but they need not be those at most risk in your collection.

-Read through the guidance above.
-Download and complete the relevant application form and submit as a PDF to firstname.lastname@example.org
+Download and complete the relevant application form and submit as a PDF to the AIM Grants Administrator Fiona Woolley on firstname.lastname@example.org.

 You might also find it helpful to talk to your local Museum Development Officer (MDO) before making an application.
 They have considerable experience with grant applications and may be able to help with finding a suitable conservator or suggest how you might strengthen your application.
 We can advise on who best to contact for your area.

 Applicants may apply to the scheme more than once for different projects.
 We ask that previous projects are completed before applying for further funding from a future Pilgrim Trust grant round.
 If the grant scheme is oversubscribed, then priority is given to applicants that have not previously received funding.